MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/mac-privacy-preferences.md

 For more information about diagnostic data and connected experiences, see [Overview of privacy controls](overview-privacy-controls.md).

 > [!NOTE]
-> - For information about similar settings for Office on computers running Windows, see [Use policy settings to manage privacy controls for Office 365 ProPlus](manage-privacy-controls.md).
+> - For information about similar settings for Office on computers running Windows, see [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](manage-privacy-controls.md).
 > - For information about similar settings for Office on iOS devices, see [Use preferences to manage privacy controls for Office on iOS devices](ios-privacy-preferences.md).

 ## Setting preferences